Players can run backwards with the ball in rugby but it’s usually a bad tactic.

 What really happened

-It turns out that I’d forgotten that Murphy was the kind of silky-footed fullback who jinked to his own drum.
+However, Murphy was the kind of silky-footed fullback who jinked to his own drum.
 Take a look for yourself.

 He nonchalantly turns his back to the onrushing Welsh chasers and jogs on a slightly backwards but more lateral run toward the sideline.
 He eventually dots the ball down after taking his own sweet time.